pvqsub24/ismir-automatic-detection-of-moral-values-in-music-lyrics/README.md

 ## Overview
 This repository contains the code and data used for our submission to ISMIR 2024.
 The work involves training BERT models for predicting moral values from song lyrics; generating synthetic lyrics and classifying real-life lyrics using LLMs.
-Please note that this submission is anonymous as per the requirements of ISMIR 2024.

 #### 1. BERT_Models
 This folder contains Python Jupyter Notebook files for training BERT models and predicting moral values in song lyrics.